Stay up to date with the latest information and recommendations for visitors travelling to Denmark.

 The COVID-19 situation is changing regularly.
 Visit the Danish Health Authority website and the Danish Police website for the most up to date information.
 Different restrictions and behaviour may be in place across the regions of Denmark - for up to date information, check with your local authorities and your travel provider before arrival.

 Tourists entering Denmark are no longer subject to a minimum stay requirement and will no longer have to show documentation of a 6-night booking.
 If a tourist wishing to enter shows clear signs of sickness, for example a cough, fever, or similar, they will not be allowed to cross the border.

 Danish citizens are allowed to re-enter the country and visitors from other countries can now enter Denmark again under certain conditions.

 Business travellers with a clear business reason to visit should refer to regulations on the Danish Police website as they are allowed entry on some conditions.

 There may be re-entry requirements on your return and further travel restrictions.
 Please consult your local authorities for up to date information.

 The Danish hotel and restaurant association HORESTA has launched a 'Safe to Visit' programme.
 All companies within it must adhere to five points: the safety distance recommended by the authorities, clear information on the handling and behavior of the corona virus, thorough cleaning and disinfection, safety for a high level of hygiene and control of the work processes.
 Further information on the program can be found here at HORESTA (in Danish).
-Please contact the hotels directly for more information on the individual measures.

 We've gathered a few extra links where you can read more about safe travel in Denmark.